UDOOboard/Vision-Docs/docs/04_Basic_Setup/04_Remote_Desktop_(VNC).md

 ## Connection via VNC

-Regardless of the system and software you are using all the VNC client will ask you to insert the **IP Address** of the UDOO Vision to connect with it.
+Regardless of the system and software you are using all the VNC client will ask you to insert the **IP Address** of the UDOO VISION to connect with it.
-After the connection is established you will need to insert the credential, **username** and the **password**, of the user configured in the UDOO Vision Operating System.
+After the connection is established you will need to insert the credential, **username** and the **password**, of the user configured in the UDOO VISION Operating System.